Murder in a Small Town: Production

 "A&E wanted me to invent a character I'd like to play, an American, living in America.
 That's all," Gene Wilder said on the eve of the debut broadcast of Murder in a Small Town.
-"I said, 'I know exactly what you want — you don’t have to tell me.'
+"I said, 'I know exactly what you want – you don’t have to tell me.'
 I am their audience.
 I watch Sherlock Holmes, Inspector Morse, Cracker.
 I love a good mystery.
 I’d prefer to see a mystery to anything else."

 "We heard through the grapevine that Gene really liked our mysteries and was interested in doing a mystery with us, so we jumped," said Brooke Bailey Johnson, executive vice president and general manager of A&E. "It was a great experience, a Vulcan mind-meld all the way, because we felt the same way about everything.
 He wrote the script, we loved it."

 Wilder received an assurance that he could make as many of these films as he liked, on no set schedule, and he was given more than three months to write the script — a novelty in television.

 "What also intrigued me, I could set my story in any period," Wilder said.
 "I don't belong in the 1990s.
 I get along OK, but I belong in another time, and I know it."
 Murder in a Small Town opens with Cash Carter as a member of a movie theater audience watching the climactic scene of the 1938 film Angels with Dirty Faces.

 The script was written between January and April 1998.
 Wilder's writing partner was Gilbert Pearlman, his brother-in-law, a man with a varied career in promoting and producing theater, film and television.

 "I'm very good with writing dialogue and characters and Gilbert is very good with creating the structure of a story, which is the hardest part for me," Wilder told an A&E interviewer.
 Setting the story in Stamford, Connecticut, came naturally; Wilder and his wife made their home there in an 18th-century house left to him by his late wife Gilda Radner.

-Murder in a Small Town was shot in Toronto in August–September 1998, at locations including Parkwood Estate.
+Murder in a Small Town was shot in Toronto in August and September 1998, at locations including Parkwood Estate.
 Bruce Surtees was director of photography.

 Although A&E planned to develop the Cash Carter mysteries as a franchise, only one sequel followed—The Lady in Question, broadcast December 12, 1999, on A&E. On January 30, 2000, Wilder was admitted to Memorial Sloan–Kettering Cancer Center for a stem-cell transplant, a followup to treatment he received in 1999 for non-Hodgkin lymphoma.
 Wilder checked in under the name Larry Carter, his character's name in the two A&E films.